 In the end, you have to choose whether you’re going to live as a soldier, or just another man with a gun.

-For The Boss, being a soldier means having a certain, almost noble duty, and placing it above your own interests.
+To The Boss, being a soldier means having a certain, almost sacred duty, and placing it above your own interests.
 You have to do whatever you can to fulfill your mission.
 Being a soldier is more than just being good at shooting things.
 The Boss explains that a soldier has to be ‘nothing more than a political tool’, but she senses that Snake is different: he is looking for a reason to fight.
 That is why she differentiates between what for her constitutes a soldier, and ‘just another man with a gun’.
 A soldier operates on behalf of the changing times, a man with a gun on his own vision.

 You and I are alike.
 We’re both slowly being eaten away by the karma of others.
 We’ll never have the chance to die peacefully of old age.
 We have no tomorrow.

 The Boss says these words when she is talking about the fact that both herself and Naked Snake were exposed to radiation from nuclear tests.
 She feels connected to Snake because of this, and also because of how they are both fated to live their lives in a similar way.

 Neither of them is the kind of person who will live a normal, carefree life, and die a natural death.
 ‘We have no tomorrow’.
 The Boss knows this about herself, given her past missions and her role in operation Snake Eater, but she also foreshadows the future of Big Boss, who would spend the rest of his life on the battlefield, first wandering the world from battle to battle, and later establishing his own military state.
 It’s a quote that not only says a lot about The Boss, but about Snake as well.